Frequently Asked Questions

 Less than 1% of food consumed in Travis County is locally produced

-We donate almost all our produce and herbs, with a small percentage going to personal use (for workers and volunteers) and wholesale.
+We donate almost all our produce and herbs, with a small percentage going to personal use (for workers and volunteers), farmers market, and wholesale.
 Hope Full Farm will always donate more than 51% of its annual production, and we often donate hundreds of pounds every week, year-round.

 Hope Full Farm spans 9 acres of land that includes an orchard, lower fields, greenhouse, incubator space, rainwater collection tanks, permanent restroom facilities, and a central barn with wash and pack stations, walk-in coolers, equipment storage and an office.